decyphertek-io/decyphertek/docs/Openhab.md

 =====

 A smart home that you own and control.
 Works with most modern data tech, as it inherits the same compatible technology.
-OPENHAB NEEDS REHAB , There instructions do not work? ( Tested on Ubuntu 22.04(MongoDB Fails) && Debain 11 ( installs, doesnt work?))
+OPENHAB NEEDS REHAB , Their instructions do not work? ( Tested on Ubuntu 22.04(MongoDB Fails) && Debain 11 ( installs, doesnt work?))

 Cloud Install